Abban-Fahim/notes/src/content/studies/Computer Science/DSA/Trees.md

 	- do a recolouring: $v$ and $w$ to black; $u$ to red unless it is root.
 	- repeat up the tree again if necessary

-For removal, the operation is slightly more complex as
+For removal, the operation is slightly more complex.

-## Tries